 Empaglifozin belongs to a class of medication called SGLT-2 inhibitors.
-It works by preventing reabsorption of sugar and facilitating its excretion in urine to control blood sugar level.
+It works by preventing the reabsorption of sugar and facilitating its excretion in urine to control blood sugar levels.
 It is indicated for the treatment of type 2 diabetes mellitus and prevention of cardiovascular disease in diabetic patients.

 Empagliflozin is taken orally as tablets.
 The usual initial dose is 10 mg once daily in the morning.
 You may increase the dose to 25 mg once daily after 4-12 weeks if needed to achieve glycemic goals.

 Common side effects of Empagliflozin include increased urination, increased thirst, urinary tract infection, or vaginal yeast infection.

 Common dosing schedule:

 Empagliflozin should be administered in the morning, with or without food.

 This schedule is for reference only, adjustments may be made according to individual needs.

 Some common medications Empagliflozin may interact with:

 Please notify your doctor or pharmacist if you are taking the above medication, dosage adjustments might be needed.